2024–present Serbian anti-corruption protests: August street violence

 Beginning on 12 August, anti-government protests in Vrbas and Bačka Palanka turned increasingly confrontational.
-Demonstrators were attacked by masked groups wielding pyrotechnics, bottles, and rocks—incidents met with minimal coordinated police intervention.
+Demonstrators were attacked by masked groups wielding pyrotechnics, bottles, and rocks—the police only minimally responded to these attacks.
 According to the Civil Rights Defenders, "police actively protected masked goons who brutally attacked citizens with iron rods, flares, rocks, and truncheons," while at times officers themselves engaged in excessive force instead of maintaining public order.

 These events sparked a wave of unrest across Serbia.
 From 14 to 16 August, amid rising repression, protests escalated with demonstrators demolishing offices of the SNS, SPS, and SRS, first in Novi Sad, then across the country—often clashing directly with police protecting these sites.
 Protesters spray-painted, vandalized, and defaced party buildings, while riot police deployed tear-gas and forcefully dispersed crowds.
 Injuries were reported among at least five officers and numerous civilians, and arrests occurred nationwide.

 In a controversial move, members of the military police unit Cobras were deployed to protect the SNS office of party leader Miloš Vučević in Novi Sad.
 Legal experts warned that such a deployment breached military neutrality laws by politicizing the armed forces.
 Seven Cobras were reportedly injured in the ensuing clash, and one officer fired a warning shot into the air.